nsursock/algot-movie-front/README.md

 the DRY principle, I didn't separate those components in 2 files.
 The length of the file isn't that important for readability and maintenance.

+There's a special hook called ClickOutside that allows the user to close the filter dropdown by clicking anywhere outside of that element.
+It's a pretty simple feature but it improves the user experience.

 # Limitations

 - Filtering: It's impossible to filter movies with more than one criteria.
-It's an improvement I should have made but I hesitated with the features I should use:
+It's an improvement I should have made but I hesitated with the features:
   Context API or a basic Hook that emits events.
 One could have added a generic search bar that looks for info in all columns.
 - Progress bar: I tried to turn the import button into a progress bar.
 I